 Learn how to draw a rock using this simple step-by-step drawing lesson!
 Creating a cool rock is now a difficult task.
 All you need to do is be creative and sketch a shape with irregular lines.
 Color this shape with various grey colors and you are done!

 Of course, there are a few important tips to be aware to end up with something visually appealing.
-Let me show you how to draw a simple cartoon rock using the template available below.
-Have fun! :)
+Let me show you how to draw a simple cartoon rock using the template available above.

 First, draw the rock using a few broken lines.
 Some edges can be sharp and pointed.
 Rocks can be made of many different shapes, but it's important to keep a look that is relevant with the shape of a common rock.
 Don't hesitate to use references.